ImClarky/sqlsrv-pagination/Tutorial.md

 ***********

 ####Step 2 - Initialise an Instance and Other Variables
-We how have to initialise the `Paginator` class:
+We now have to initialise the `Paginator` class:
 ```php
 $paginator = new Paginator($conn, "dbo", "members", "lastname");
 ```